spenceradolph/sliver/blog.md

 # Blog (Outline)

+- blog in the style of 'this is the story from my perspective'

 - summary sentence / announce release of agents?
 - What will this post be about
     - experience in research and development